solana-foundation/solana-improvement-documents/proposals/0163-lift-cpi-caller-restriction.md

 - Use the instruction **data**, not instruction **accounts**, to receive the callee address as a parameter, in case they want a dynamic dispatch

+Transaction building should append the required program accounts, which are not passed as instruction accounts, at the end of the transaction accounts list.
+How the dapps describe which callee prorgams they require to be present in the transaction is explicitly left unspecified.

 ## Security Considerations

 None.

 ## Backwards Compatibility

+Programs remain unaffected the way they are, unless they want to profit from this change.
+In that case they can do one of the following:

 Existing programs, which have hard-coded the callee statically and only need it as any instruction account to satisfy the constraint imposed by the runtime,